ElemeFE/element/examples/docs/en-US/checkbox.md

 ## Checkbox

-A group of options for multiple choices.
+A group of options for multiple choices. content in that tag will become the description following the button of the checkbox.

 ### Basic usage